Initial Steps

 Upon admission to the PACE program, candidates will receive training in both content and pedagogy and be required to take the official TExES content and PPR exams for certification.
 Candidates may gain admissions into the PACE program with a previous passing score on an official, valid, and current TExES content exam.

-You can substitute up to 15 hours of your classroom observation hours by watching online video lessons.
+You can substitute up to 20 hours of your classroom observation hours by watching TEA-approved videos.

 Step 4 - Upon passing your official TExES Content Exam and successful completion of Steps 1-3, you are now eligible to receive a Statement of Eligibility (SOE) and teach on a Texas intern certificate

 Great work!
-You may request a Letter of Eligibility from PACE and begin applying for positions in your certification area or recieve an SOE if you already have a teaching job secured.
+You may request a Letter of Eligibility from PACE and begin applying for positions in your certification area, or receive an SOE if you already have a teaching job secured.

-Step 5 - Complete Remaining Module Training and PPR exam
+Step 5 - Complete the Remaining PACE Training and the PPR exam

-Once you begin your 1-year teaching internship, you will need to complete remaining online training and testing to become fully certified.
-You can continue on with standard teacher certification and complete the remaining PACE Module training while you’re teaching or you can begin working towards a Masters of Arts in Teaching (MAT) degree and enroll in graduate courses while you’re teaching.
-The great thing about choosing the MAT track is that you get to transcribe 6 semester credit hours from your work in the PACE Module.
-That’s the equivalent of two graduate-level courses!
-You’re already on your way!
+Once you begin your 1-year teaching internship, you will need to complete the remaining online training and testing to become fully certified.
+You can continue on with standard teacher certification and complete the remaining PACE Module training while you’re teaching.

-Step 6 - Successfully complete one year of employment as a classroom teacher and pass PPR exam
+Step 6 - Successfully complete one year of employment as a classroom teacher and pass the PPR exam, and you are eligible to be recommended for your standard certification.

-Once you’ve successfully completed one full year of teaching, completed remaining PACE Module training, and passed the PPR exam, you are ready to become a fully certified Texas teacher.
+Once you’ve successfully completed one full year of teaching, completed the remaining PACE training, and passed the PPR exam, you are ready to become a fully certified Texas teacher.
 Congratulations!